 Data visualization software has some basic features that cover the primarily required functionality.

-Before you plan a data visualization software project, consider some of the ready-made solutions such as:
+Before you plan a data visualization software development, consider some of the ready-made solutions such as:

 This one suggests several tools like Tableau Desktop or Tableau Data Management that have interactive dashboards for visual representation.
 The users can connect to various types of data either through a simple spreadsheet or an SQL database stored on a cloud server.